jamalsoueidan/components-framework/README.md

+### NOT FINISHED
+* implement BEM/CSS
+* figure out how to handle component state based on url id

 # Build your application or framework using components!

 UI component can consist of:
   - Component
   - Data (Redux, Actions)
   - Styling

 The way to create a new UI Component is to create a new folder inside components: